Arts & Eats Festival 2026

 - Accessible & Family-Friendly – Free craft activities available throughout the event

-- Food & Art Vendors – Enjoy a curated mix of artisanal food tents and artists
+- Food & Art Vendors – Enjoy a curated mix of artisanal food tents, artisans and artists (full list below)

 - Picnic Area On Site – Bring a blanket and make a day of it.